Sieda-GmbH/SIEDA.FileIO/README.md

 A simple helper library, wrapping around Net's basic File-IO functionality.
 All code is stateless and contained within the static class **FileIO**.
 In contrast to Net's default methods this implementation is a **blocking one**, all methods only return when the full success of the operation has been verified.

+## What is this for?

+Most file-systems will just receive e.g. your command to copy a file to some place and decide, independently from your C# program, when **exactly** execute this operation shall be executed.
+Note that 99% of the time, this is perfectly fine as this behavior results in way better performance for your daily operations.

+But in some rare use-cases, especially test-setup related ones, you can run into IO-related races when interleaving IO and other code semantics.
+This library is intended for these rare use-cases, during which you want to ensure an IO-operation has actually been completed before continuing to do something else.

+Do not use this when performance is critical.

+## Where can I get/download it?

+You can find a NuGet-Package at [www.nuget.org](https://www.nuget.org/packages/SIEDA.FileIO/), containing binaries for different frameworks.
+There are no special dependencies.

 ## Available functionality:

 Different variants exist for most of these methods and some additional functionality has not been listed here, but the following gives you a quick overview of "the highlights":